lisp-mirror/eql5/README-1.md

 MinGW note: in order to build successfully, I needed to:

 * change a typedef in `ecl.h` (after building ECL); see compile error;
-* comment out all offending lines of module :quick; see SGTexture related linker errors; the source files are in `eql5/src/gen/quick/`;
+* comment out all offending lines of module `:quick`; see SGTexture related linker errors; the source files are in `eql5/src/gen/quick/`;